Lea esta hoja informativa en español.

-- Poor nutrition: not eating enough of the right kinds of food, or their bodies do not take in the nutrients of the foods eaten (malabsorption) (For more information, see The Well Project's article on Nutrition and HIV)
+- Poor nutrition: not eating enough of the right kinds of food, or their bodies do not take in the nutrients of the foods eaten (malabsorption) (for more information, see our fact sheet on Nutrition and HIV)

 - Take Retrovir (zidovudine, AZT)

 - Take certain hepatitis C drugs (especially ribavirin)

 Second, women need extra iron during pregnancy for the proper development of their babies.
 In fact, pregnant women need 50 percent more iron than usual (27 mg per day instead of the usual 18 mg per day).
 Women also lose blood during childbirth.
 It is important for women who are pregnant or plan to become pregnant to have their iron levels checked and bring any symptoms of anemia to their health care providers' attention.
 Prenatal vitamins contain iron and can help to prevent low iron levels and pregnancy-related anemia.

 With diagnosis and treatment, the affects of anemia can be greatly reduced.
-Anemia is usually diagnosed by measuring HGB and hematocrit (HCT).
-HCT is the percentage of RBCs in the blood.
-HGB and HCT are measured as part of a routine blood test called a complete blood count (CBC).
+Anemia is usually diagnosed by measuring hemoglobin and hematocrit (HCT).
+HCT is the percentage of red blood cells in the blood.
+Hemoglobin and hematocrit are measured as part of a routine blood test called a complete blood count (CBC).
 A CBC should be done as part of your regular health exams.

 - HGB levels for women should be about 12 grams per deciliter (g/dL) – a HGB level of less than 6.5 g/dL is very dangerous and could be life-threatening

 - HCT levels for women should be 35 percent to 46 percent

 The treatment for anemia depends on the cause: